 Years ago I lived in Boothbay Harbor, Maine and met a handful of lobstermen.
 Always taken back by their true character and passion for their profession, I kept in touch with many of my lobstermen friends as time moved on.
 The rope they use to haul traps is usually worn after a season or two and generally ends up in a landfill as it has no real use to a lobstermen anymore.
 I was mazed by the colorful material and thought to myself, others should be able to see the beauty behind its back story out of the Atlantic Ocean.

 Always caring about the environment, my husband and I knew there should be a way to give this retired fishing gear a well deserved second life.
+That is where Stern Lines became a business.
 When a federal water fishing ban imposed limiting the use of float rope on ground trawls (the lines on the ocean floor between the traps), the lobstering industry changed dramatically here in Maine almost overnight.
 Today, lobstermen now use a mixture of both float rope and sink rope.
 Although sink rope is much safer for marine life, it is unfortunately on average twice as expensive as its predecessor (float rope) and is only about 25% as durable.
 Causing it to breakdown relatively quickly when compared to that of float rope that generally carries a ten year life span.
 Although float rope is much brighter and more vibrant in color, it is even more important that we continue to recycle sink rope in our local and regional communities!

-- Liz Norcia (Co-Founder)
+- Liz Mallory Norcia (Co-Founder)

 Made in New England | Anchored in Maine